highcharts-for-python/highcharts-core/docs/index.rst

     * :ref:`Configuring Your Charts <configuring>`

-5. Generate the JavaScript Code for your Chart
+5. Generate the JavaScript Code for Your Chart
 =================================================

 Now having configured your chart in full, you can easily generate the JavaScript code